The-Duchy/MC-Feedbacks/README.md

 # MC-Feedbacks
 A repo for feedback on "The Duchy" minecraft server

-to report an issue go to [Issues](https://github.com/The-Duchy/MC-Feedbacks/issues)
+to submet a feedback go to [Issues](https://github.com/The-Duchy/MC-Feedbacks/issues)